-Answer: During the fall semester of the senior year each student will work with the Collegiate internship supervisor to identify an appropriate internship worksite.
-After an appropriate worksite is identified, the student will apply to the internship worksite by: submitting a cover letter and resume, obtaining and successfully completing an interview with the internship site supervisor, and being accepted by the internship site.
+Answer: During the fall semester of the senior year, each student will work with the Collegiate internship supervisor to identify an appropriate internship worksite.
+After one or more appropriate worksites are identified, the student will apply to the internship worksites by: submitting a cover letter and resume, obtaining and successfully completing an interview with the internship site supervisor, and being accepted by the internship site.
 Students may submit resumes to and interview with more than one site, but will only be placed at one internship.
 If, after interviewing, a student is not accepted by the initial internship site(s), the student will have the chance to match with another site (if one has internship spaces available) or choose to complete a capstone in an area of interest.